 Update your business hours and booking availability

-Set your new operating hours for each of your locations to let customers know when you have reduced hours or are closed.
+Set your new operating hours for each of your locations to let customers know when you’re available or have reduced hours.
 You can adjust your booking availability in Square Appointments to prevent new appointments from being booked when you’re unavailable.

 Post updates on your website

-If you’re changing the way you operate, make sure you post that information on your website, your social profiles, and your review site profiles.
+If you’ve changed the way you operate, make sure you post that information on your website, your social profiles, and your review site profiles.
 If you use Square Appointments, add a temporary message related to COVID-19 to the top of your online booking site.

 Send email and post on social media